-Limit sharing of art supplies, manipulatives, and other high-touch materials as muc h as possible If feasible, have a separate set of supplies for each student.
-Keep each student's s upplies and belongings in separate, individually labeled boxes or cubbies. ☐ Avoid sharing electronic devices, sports equipment, clothing, books, games and lea when feasible. rning aids ☐ Limit use of shared playground equipment in favor of activities that have less conta shared surfaces. ct with High-touch playground equipment may be taken out of use and replaced wire playground games, etc. th no-touch ☐ Clean and disinfect shared supplies and equipment between students.
+- Limit sharing of art supplies, manipulatives, and other high-touch materials as much as possible.
+If feasible, have a separate set of supplies for each student.
+Keep each student's supplies and belongings in separate, individually labeled boxes or cubbies. - Avoid sharing electronic devices, sports equipment, clothing, books, games and learning aids when feasible. - Limit use of shared playground equipment in favor of activities that have less contact with shared surfaces. - High-touch playground equipment may be taken out of use and replaced with no-touch playground games, etc. - Clean and disinfect shared supplies and equipment between students.